sam-wagner/GNLP/README.md

 N_GEN - Maximum number of generations the algorithm is allowed to process.

 N_INT - Number of integer variables.
-This should be
+This should be set to at leats 1, even for strictly real valued problems.

 N_DOUBLE - Number of real valued variables.
 This should be set to atleast 1, even for strictly integer problems.